githubtraining/training-manual/docs/19_fixing_commit_mistakes.md

 ## Fixing commit mistakes

-In this activity, we will begin to explore some of the ways Git and GitHub can help us shape our project history.
+In this activity, we will begin to explore some ways Git and GitHub can help us shape our project history.

 ### Revising your last commit